Transformation hub for the automotive wiring harness value chain.

 Bridging the "Valley of Death"

-The claim of the Trafo-Hub-WH is to bridge the "valley of death" between research and practice.
+The claim of the Transformation-Hub-WH is to bridge the "valley of death" between research and practice.
 This system-immanent "predetermined breaking point" of many R&D projects results from the fact that convincing and proven answers to the practical questions are a prerequisite for the later scaling of the implementation.
-This is where the Trafo-Hub-WH comes in.
+This is where the Transformation-Hub-WH comes in.
 The following key activities result from the end-to-end transfer approach:

 - Research and contextualized preparation of pre-competitive solution approaches for the transformation needs of the value chain based on a complete systematic requirements survey of the value chain actors, as well as preparation of the findings from workshops, studies, surveys, interviews, etc. One focus is on technology and digitization innovations from ongoing collaborative projects with a high level of application relevance to the value chain.